Mohammadjamiu/tahugo_updated/content/how-to-tech/where-does-chatgpt-get-its-data-from.md

 ## **Key Terminologies**

-Here are some key terms that need to be understood or referenced in order to understand what you are about to read on **what is ChatGPT?,** and **where does it get its data from?**
+Here are some key terms that need to be understood or referenced in order to understand what you are about to read on **what is ChatGPT?,** **where does it get its data from?
+And its capabilities.**

 > ### **\# What is an AI?**
 >